hab278/citero/README.md

 Core repository for the Citation project.

-The Citation tool is a program that allows for mapping of data outputs from various systems into one normalized metadata schema tentatively known as *Citation Standard Form*, or *CSF*.
+The Citation tool is a program that allows for mapping of data inputs from various systems into one normalized metadata schema tentatively known as *Citation Standard Form*, or *CSF*.
 From the normalized schema, *CSF*, it can produce another output format for use by another system.